Interoceanic Highway

 The Interoceanic Highway or Trans-oceanic highway is an international, transcontinental highway in Peru and Brazil that connects the two countries.
 It was completed in 2011, and runs east to west, spanning 2600 km.

-It entailed the renovation and construction of roughly 2,600 kilometers of roads and 22 bridges.
-Completed in 2011, The project came into being via a 2004 agreement between Alejandro Toledo and Luiz Inácio Lula da Silva, then the presidents of the two countries.
+Its construction entailed the renovation and construction of roughly 2,600 kilometers of roads and 22 bridges.
+Completed in 2011, the project came into being via a 2004 agreement between Alejandro Toledo and Luiz Inácio Lula da Silva, then the presidents of the two countries.

 Construction

 In Peru the project is known by the MTC (Ministerio de Transportes y Comunicaciones) as the Corredor Vial Interoceánico Sur Perú-Brasil and by ProInversion (Private Investment Promotion Agency - Peru) as the Initiative for the Integration of the Regional Infrastructure of South America, (Iniciativa para la Integración de la Infraestructura Regional Suramericana) (IIRSA), SUR axis.
 The project is part of a national road investment plan which involves the construction of three longitudinal highways, and 20 transversal highways.
 Parts of these transversal highways make up part of IIRSA SUR.

-As the project now links three Peruvian ports to Brazil, the route has several branches (map).
+As the project now links three Peruvian ports to Brazil, the route has several branches.
 Furthermore, the construction of the various branches has been divided up into a number of stretches or sections, each of which has been constructed as part of a separate concession.
 Five concessions were constructed in two blocks: